 But we are no machine.
 We don't reach the realms of the very, very large numbers that allow for straightforward inference of all things grammar, lexicon or syntax.
 Therefore we would do well to integrate, at a certain point in the learning process, the one-time reading of a grammar book.
 And to endeavor to pay attention, in the course of our extensive readings, to the grammar at work.

-In a Multilingual affairs rubric, we indulge in our favorite exercise: the comparison, the game of Spot the difference, between Old Norse and other closely related languages, ancient and modern.
+Some essays ponder broader Linguistics topics.
+We marvel for example at how the future tense makes its way into grammar in different languages.
+We also indulge in our favorite exercise: the comparison, the game of Spot the difference, between Old Norse and other closely related languages, ancient and modern.
 It’s about translations studies and comparative linguistics, from Old Norse to modern Scandinavian (North Germanic) languages: Norwegian, Swedish, Danish, Feroen, Icelandic; but also modern West Germanic languages: German, Dutch, English; and some of their ancestors: Old Icelandic, Old English.
 Here we discuss language history and geography, language sociology, idioms and dialects.
 We talk about archaisms and modernisms, and bridge the gap between the old and the new.

-Finally, further essays talk about miscellaneous topics.
+FFurther essays talk about miscellaneous topics.
 Centuries of philological work have sought to shed light on the great sagas' manuscripts: eminently, John Megaard traces the authorship of the works and the circumstances of their creation.
 Or, the future of the work of mind in the age of intelligent machines.